 📋 What Ingredients do I need

-You will need the following ingredients to make Mexican Scrambled Eggs (see recipe card for quantities): Tomatoes, Avocado, Red Onion, Jalapeño, Fresh Cilantro, Fresh Lime Juice, Eggs, Salt & Pepper, Tortilla Strips, Olive Oil and Romaine Lettuce.
+You will need the following ingredients to make this Mexican Scrambled Eggs recipe (see recipe card for quantities): Tomatoes, Avocado, Red Onion, Jalapeño, Fresh Cilantro, Fresh Lime Juice, Eggs, Salt & Pepper, Tortilla Strips, Olive Oil and Romaine Lettuce.

 🥣 How to make Mexican Scrambled Eggs

 In a medium bowl, combine the tomatoes, avocado, onion, jalapeño, cilantro, lime juice, and ¼ teaspoon each of salt and pepper.